gilt/tech-blog/_posts/2016-03-10-osx-docker-firewall.md

 sudo nmap -P0 -sT  YOUR_IP
 ```

-and check for open ports.
+And check for open ports.